bplaat/zaheer/docs/kora-processor.md

 <tr><td>15</td><td><code>-ng</code></td><td>Not greater</td><td><code>-le</code> Lesser or equal (signed)</td><td><code>!zero || (sign != overflow)</code></td></tr>
 </table>

+An instruction sets only the processor flags when the condition is set to `-` always unless it is the `cmp` or `test` instruction.

 ## Kora (re)starts jump address
 When Kora (re)starts the instruction pointer register is set to `0x0000` and the code segment register is set to `0xffff` So the processor starts executing code at `0xffffff00`